Four Russian military aircraft shot down near Ukraine, Russian daily reports | Law-Order

 Four Russian military aircraft shot down near Ukraine, Russian daily reports

-However, a video posted on the Russian pro-war Telegram channel Voyenniy Osvedomitel, which has about half a million followers, showed a helicopter high in the sky suffering an explosion, being thrown off course and then plunging towards the ground in flames.
-Comments accompanying the video, which Reuters could not immediately verify, said it showed a Mi-8 being shot down by a missile.

-The Russian news outlet Kommersant reported that two Russian fighter jets and two military helicopters had been shot down on Saturday close to the Ukrainian border, in what would be a spectacular coup for Kyiv if confirmed.
+Russian news outlet Kommersant said two Russian fighter jets and two military helicopters had been shot down on Saturday close to the Ukrainian border, in what would be a spectacular coup for Kyiv if confirmed.

 The Russian state news agency TASS said a Russian Su-34 warplane had crashed in that region but did not specify a cause.
 TASS also cited an emergency services official as saying an engine fire in a helicopter had caused it to crash near Klintsy, which is about 40 km (25 miles) from the border.

 It made no mention of the Su-35, or of a second helicopter.
-However, a video posted on the Russian pro-war Telegram channel Voyenniy Osvedomitel, which has about half a million followers, showed a helicopter high in the sky suffering an explosion, being thrown off course and then plunging towards the ground in flames.
+A video posted on the Russian pro-war Telegram channel Voyenniy Osvedomitel showed a helicopter high in the sky suffering an explosion, being thrown off course and then plunging towards the ground in flames.

 Comments accompanying the video, which Reuters could not immediately verify, said it showed a Mi-8 being shot down by a missile.
 Other images posted by the channel showed wreckage in an agricultural field.
 Kommersant provided no evidence for its report that four aircraft had been downed, but the same assertion was also made by several heavily followed pro-war military bloggers.

+Later on Saturday, Bryansk regional governor Alexander Bogomaz said a Ukrainian drone had hit a food production plant in Starodub, close to the Ukraine border, damaging the roof.
+Bogomaz, writing on Telegram, said there were no casualties.
+The incident occurred two days after Bogomaz reported a drone strike on an oil storage depot in the region.

-The Moscow Defence Ministry did not immediately respond to a request for comment.
+The Moscow Defence Ministry did not immediately respond to a request for comment on the Kommersant report.
 Voyenniy Osvedomitel said it appeared that "most likely, the enemy staged an ambush with air defences previously transferred to a border zone close enough to hit our group".

-It said the downed helicopters appeared to be Mi-8MTPR-1 electronic warfare craft able to jam enemy radio and targeting signals.
+It said the downed helicopters appeared to be Mi-8MTPR-1 electronic warfare craft.
 Kommersant said all four crews had been killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)